The Law of Compression: Communication Efficiency in Predictive Systems

 4.2.2 Artifacts as Encodings of Collective Intelligence

-Artifacts, can be understood as physical manifestations of the LoC, encoding collective intelligence and societal knowledge into compact, functional forms.
+Artifacts can be understood as physical manifestations of compression efficiency, encoding collective intelligence and practical knowledge into compact, usable forms.
 Just as a smartphone condenses the capabilities of multiple devices into one, cultural artifacts compress complex knowledge into accessible, usable forms.

 4.2.3 Case Study: The Smartphone